xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 Image Credit: [Brian Balfour](https://brianbalfour.com/essays/product-channel-fit-for-growth)

-*"“The kitchen sink approach doesn’t work.
-Most companies get zero distribution channels to work.
+*"“Most companies get zero distribution channels to work.
 If you get just one channel to work you have a great business.
 If you try for several but don’t nail one, you’re finished.
 Distribution follows the power law."* - Peter Thiel in Zero to One